 Nature-Inspired Elegant Thanksgiving Tablescape

-Since I am going for a sense of serenity in my Nature-Inspired Elegant Thanksgiving Tablescape, I decided to employ a neutral palette of white, gold, and green.
+Since I am going for a sense of serenity in my Nature-Inspired Elegant Thanksgiving Tablescape, I decided to employ a neutral white, gold, and green palette.
 I chose to use a vintage oatmeal-colored linen tablecloth embroidered with subtle white floral sprigs as the foundation of my table design.
 On top of the cloth, I created a natural runner with white pumpkins, magnolia leaves, and seeded eucalyptus.
 Gold acorns, leaves, and votives add a little sparkle to the centerpiece.

 To add more gold to the table, I placed antique Mason’s Oak salad plates on top of the Grand Buffet dinner dishes.
 This English creamware pattern is perfect for fall, as it features a circle of gold embossed oak leaves around the center.